yiisoft/yii2-debug/docs/guide/README.md

 Out of the box these tools allow you to:

-- Quickly get the framework version, PHP version, response status, current controller and action, performance info and more via toolbar
+- quickly get the framework version, PHP version, response status, current controller and action, performance info and more via toolbar;
-- Browse the application and PHP configuration
+- browse the application and PHP configuration;
-- View the request data, request and response headers, session data, and environment variables
+- view the request data, request and response headers, session data, and environment variables;
-- See, search, and filter the logs
+- see, search, and filter the logs;
-- View any profiling results
+- view any profiling results;
-- View the database queries executed by the page
+- view the database queries executed by the page;
-- View the emails sent by the application
+- view the emails sent by the application.

 All of this information will be available per request, allowing you to revisit the information for past requests as well.